J-D-J-Clare/Pheno-fear/README.md

 # Pheno-fear

-This repository contains novel code (and pending arrangement with agency collaborators, data) for submitted manuscript ECY22-0700.
+This repository contains code and data for submitted manuscript ECY22-0700.

 Contents at present: